Feedback about Caucus Results

 - To vote at the curb.

-- To use an AutoMARK voter assist terminal.
+- To use an AutoMARK voter assistance terminal.

 For more information, contact any of the following: